Nazeeh21/comp-kit/CompoundComponent.md

 These components are reusable and customizable compound components.

 ### Connect Button
-This component provides the same functionality as the one from *Pure Components*.
+This component provides the same functionality as the one from *Readymade Components*.
 The difference here is in the way of implementation.

 ### Usage
 ```tsx